 Counting on a product that relies solely on logs in order to stop advanced attacks won’t work.
 There are three reasons why:

 First, logs are limited.
 They are generated as the data is processed and typically contain just small parts of the raw data, not all of the data.
-Sometimes a very remote and seemingly unimportant property in a seemingly unimportant message suggests an attack, but you won’t see any indication for this message in this logs.
-This is the case, for example, for Skeleton Key attack which is undetectable by this method.
+Sometimes a very remote and seemingly unimportant property in a seemingly unimportant message suggests an attack, but you won’t see any indication for this message in these logs.
+This is the case, for example, for the Skeleton Key attack which is undetectable by this method.

 Second, an advanced attacker might delete the relevant logs before you get them.
 If an attacker takes over the DC, they can delete any log they want.
 There are also other ways to prevent the logs from reaching the security system.